SharpScratchMod/locale/README.md

 4. Select new Sharp.pot downloaded from this repo
 5. Press Start update...
 6. Press update
-7. File will be renammed (name).mrg.po
+7. File will be renamed (name).mrg.po